-AS YOU BEGIN to wind down and clean up, take notes of what worked and didn’t.
+IMPORTANT: AS YOU BEGIN to wind down and tidy up here and there, take notes of what worked and didn’t.
 Mark areas that would have been easier to maintain with a workhorse groundcover in place, for instance, or areas where more bulbs might fit.
-I have already made a walkabout and identified a few shrubs whose days are numbered; just not enough bang for the buck (well, for the space they take up).
+One recent September, I made a walkabout and identified various shrubs whose days were numbered; just not enough bang for the buck (well, for the space they take up), or simply too big to fit where they grew anymore.Out they came early the next spring.
+It’s a good time to think ahead.

 TREES & SHRUBS

-BE SURE TO WATER trees and shrubs now through hard frost, so that they enter dormancy in a well-hydrated state–particularly if you have had a dry season as I have.
+AGAIN: IF YOU’RE ON THE DRY SIDE, be sure to water trees and shrubs now through hard frost, so that they enter dormancy in a well-hydrated state.
 Evergreens (needled ones and broadleaf types like rhododendron, too) are particularly vulnerable to desiccation and winterburn if not well watered before the cold and winds set in.

 HOPEFULLY YOU STOPPED FEEDING woody plants in July or August.
-Promoting more soft growth after July-ish isn’t good; time for them to start moving toward the hardening-off phase of their cycle.
-No more eats till earliest spring.
+Promoting more soft growth after July-ish isn’t good; no more eats till earliest spring.

 ALWAYS BE on the lookout for dead, damaged, diseased wood in trees and shrubs and prune them out as discovered.
 Ditto with suckers and water sprouts.
 No hard pruning now, though; too late to risk encouraging regrowth.